 In National Cooperation Fund (NEA) projects, the beneficiaries submit a financial and a content report, and there are on-the-spot checks as well.
 The monitoring of Children and Youth Fund (GYIA) is carried out by the Council of the Fund, which 'contributes to the monitoring and evaluation tasks' in line with Regulation 2/1999 of 24 September [2/1999.
 (IX.
 24.)
 ISM rendelet módosítása].

-The most important EU funded project of the 2014-2020 budgetary cycle is the Youth Guarantee programme (Ifjúsági Garancia program), which, all in all, uses around HUF 200 Billion (around EUR 620 Million) from different projects funded by the Competitive Central Hungary Operation Programme and the Economic Development and Innovation Operation Programme.
+The main EU funded project of the 2014-2020 budgetary cycle was the Youth Guarantee programme (Ifjúsági Garancia program), which uses a total of around HUF 200 billion (around EUR 620 Million) from different projects funded by the Competitive Central Hungary Operation Programme and the Economic Development and Innovation Operation Programme.
 (For more related information, please see sub-chapter 3.2 Administration and governance.)

 HRDOP-1.2.11-16: Opportunity at home (aiming young people living in the countryside areas to stay in their local communities)- HUF 10,66 Billion (around EUR 33 Million).
 (The last application date was 01/02/2019).

 HRDOP-1.3.8-17: Volunteering personalised (aiming young people freshly finishing secondary studies to engage in voluntary activities) - HUF 4 708 218 251 (around EUR 14.6 Million).
 (The last application date was 02/05/2019).